dai-shi/blog/content/posts/how-to-handle-async-actions-for-global-state-with-react-hooks-and-context/index.md

 If you like redux-thunk, useThunkReducer would be good.
 Otherwise, consider useReducerAsync or the native solution.

-For TypeScript users, my recommendations are useSageReducer and useReducerAsync.
+For TypeScript users, my recommendations are useSagaReducer and useReducerAsync.
 The native solution should also work.
 Please check out the fully typed examples in React Tracked.